quat1024/pingpingpingpingping/README.md

 * Track outgoing c2s packets
 * Server-side version, to track incoming c2s packets and maybe attribute them to players

+I honestly want to investigate a more heavyweight database solution as well (h2 or something) to allow for interesting queries and reports to be done

+Basically i have some fuckin IDEAS but im just quickly hacking things together right now

 ## what does is the networking

 ConnectScreen is what starts the actual multiplayer connection